Graduate Diploma in Pharmacy Leadership

 2. PHRM 521 Evidence-Informed Decision-Making in Healthcare

-To engage in policy decision-making, pharmacy leaders must skillfully assess key factors: evidence appraisal, stakeholder input, organizational culture, political climate, and commercial pressures.
+To engage in policy decision-making, pharmacy leaders must skillfully assess key factors: evidence appraisal, stakeholder input, organizational culture, political climate and commercial pressures.
 Among these, evidence appraisal greatly influences informed decision-making and policy development.
-This course explores evidence-based policy decisions and their impact on regulation, organizations, government, and patient care.
-Students will study the impact of policy on healthcare innovations and interventions, while developing critical skills to evaluate and make judgments about healthcare policy design, development, and implementation.
+This course explores evidence-based policy decisions and their impact on regulation, organizations, government and patient care.
+Students will study the impact of policy on healthcare innovations and interventions, while developing critical skills to evaluate and make judgments about healthcare policy design, development and implementation.

 3. PHRM 522 Contemporary Leadership Issues in Pharmacy

-This course prepares pharmacists for healthcare leadership roles by emphasizing teamwork, conflict management, and collaborative problem-solving.
-Integrating theory and practice through online discussions led by experts, students work in teams to address contemporary pharmacy issues, challenges, and opportunities.
+This course prepares pharmacists for healthcare leadership roles by emphasizing teamwork, conflict management and collaborative problem-solving.
+Integrating theory and practice through online discussions led by experts, students work in teams to address contemporary pharmacy issues, challenges and opportunities.

 4. PHRM 523 Leadership in Pharmacy Education

 Pharmacy leaders, regardless of their practice setting, play a crucial role in teaching and skill development in others.
-This course equips pharmacists with the essential skills to be leaders who can effectively educate their teams and audiences, whether these are made up of health professionals with or outside pharmacy, regulators, policy-makers, business leaders, government, or students.
+This course equips pharmacists with the essential skills to be leaders who can effectively educate their teams and audiences, whether these are made up of health professionals within or outside pharmacy, regulators, policy-makers, business leaders, government, or students.

 5. PHRM 524 Pharmacy Leadership Seminar